apokluda/MyLibrary/README.md

 There's lots that could be done with this simple service!
-Some of the next things to implement would be checks so that users can't create a book for a book that is already lent out, and the ability to check a book back in by issuing a `PATCH` request to the loans endpoint with a returned date.
+Some of the next things to implement would be checks so that users can't create a book for a book that is already on loan, and the ability to check a book back in by issuing a `PATCH` request to the loans endpoint with a returned date.

 There are lots of opportunities for making it easier for the users to query